-Messiah's interdepartmental sustainability studies major is built upon a holistic approach that emphasizes the social, ecological and economic aspects of sustainable human communities.
+Messiah College's interdepartmental Bachelor of Arts (B.A.) in sustainability studies is built upon a holistic approach that emphasizes the social, ecological and economic aspects of sustainable human communities.
 From the cultivation of the Grantham Community Garden to internship opportunities with organizations such as Mennonite Central Committee and ECHO (Educational Concerns for Hunger Organization) that can take you around the world, you won't just learn about sustainability, you'll live it.

 - Gain hands-on experience in ecological and urban restoration

 - Gain practical training in applied sustainable agriculture working in the campus garden or through work with an international aquaponics organization

 - Immerse yourself in planning for and achieving energy savings for the campus physical plant and for carbon management

 - Get involved in sourcing and resource recovery opportunities for local industries

 - Choose from many internship opportunities, including the Nature Conservancy, Mennonite Central Committee (MCC), A Rocha International, ECHO, and local organic farms for produce and beef